 If you will be performing this task yourself and it is foreign to you, start by searching the web or your domain registrar's help articles for "how to add domain records to registrar X." This is an essential piece of any registrar, so the information should be easy to discover.

 Once you have located the page within your domain registrar's site where you will add the records, simply select the appropriate record type, and add the name and value exactly as written in the .csv files.
-Repeat this process for every record in the .csv files, and save.

 Common Domain Registrars